andrie/reveal-auto-agenda/README.md

 Simply create your slides as normal, with H1 header slides marking transitions between agenda items.

+Important: the extension assumes that your H1 header slides contains no other content, and that you want these slides to be replaced by the rolling agenda.

 This extension:

 -   Creates a list of the text of each H1 slide